Future Challenges session organised by the RPA Shaping Interfaces Between Science and the Public, as part of the IAS Festival

 From climate change and environmental degradation to misinformation and the irresponsible use of AI, not to mention the potential for a pandemic, the challenges of the future require informed policies and well-informed citizens.
 But how can we align science, research, policy and society?
 How can we ensure that the results of scientific developments are used responsibly in practice?
 How can we communicate the scientific method, including its limitations?

 While many debates focus on questions of trust in science and science communication, the aim of this interactive session is to focus on elucidating the core of science and research: its methodology.
-Bringing together methodologists and philosophers of science and technology from diverse fields such as psychiatry, mental health, law and digital humanities, this session will explore the concept of a 'public methodology'.
-Imagine methodologies opening a window to the world and clarifying how different fields of science and research work, how knowledge is created and the uncertainties surrounding it.
+Bringing together methodologists and philosophers of science and technology from diverse fields such as psychiatry, mental health, law and digital humanities, this session will collaboratively explore what a UvA Public Methodology Centre could and should be.
+Imagine methodologies opening a window to the world, clarifying how different fields of science and research work, how knowledge is created, and the uncertainties surrounding it.
 How can we develop a more sophisticated yet radical approach to strengthen the place of science and research in society, combining scientific citizenship with advances in science and research?
+This event is designed as a highly interactive session that draws on the experience and input of all participants to help shape the Centre.

 From 18 to 21 May 2026, the University of Amsterdam's Institute for Advanced Study celebrates its 10th anniversary with the IAS Festival: a week-long programme dedicated to reflection, exchange and forward-looking dialogue.
 The festival marks a decade of boundary-crossing interdisciplinary research while exploring the complex questions that will shape the years to come.